jeniferirwin/lensmap/README.md

 ## Processing the data

-Once you've mapped some rooms, you can run the program with the logfile as a command line argument.
-Right now, the code is such that if you want a map of the entire world, you'd have to use the atlas to look at ALL of it in a single session.
-It's more of a proof of concept right now - eventually, I'll make it so that it can work with multiple logfiles collected in a directory, so the data can be gathered over time.
+Once you've mapped some rooms, you can put the logs in the 'logfiles' directory and run `__main__.py` to process them.
+Check out `config.py` to see what parameters you can change.

+One of these parameters is the directory that logfiles are read from.
+I do not recommend pointing this directly at your default Lensmoor logs folder, as this could potentially GREATLY increase processing time and also lead to inaccuracies.
+Instead, have a folder of 'vetted' atlas sessions and point the generator at that.

-The program reads in all the lines in the file, then begins splitting them up into Views.
+The program reads in all the lines in all of the files in the given directory, then begins splitting them up into Views.
 Each View object is comprised of its coordinates and the 15 lines that make up the ASCII automap.
 The coordinates of the View represent its center, where you see the player 'X'.

 ### Tidying